 The current study was developed model of descriptive and within a transversal research.
-The statistical analysis was conducted by describing the data obtained for the somatotype using and body composition, the measurements of central trend (average) and standard deviation, as well as the minimum and maximum values.
+The statistical analysis was conducted by describing the data obtained for the somatotype using body composition, measurements of central trend (average) and standard deviation, as well as the minimum and maximum values.